Theft Crimes Defense Attorney in San Fernando, LA

-In California, petty theft under Penal Codes 484 & 488 is committed when a person steals the property of another, and the value of the stolen property is $950 or less.
+In California, petty theft under Penal Codes 484 & 488 occurs when someone steals property valued at $950 or less.
+A theft crimes attorney can help defend your rights.

 Petty theft is a misdemeanor criminal charge.
 You can be sentenced to Los Angeles county jail for up to six (6) months if convicted of petty theft crime.